Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/6-XCM_Advanced_Use_Case/slides.md

 ## Debugging Live

-There are two potential areas where issues may arise when using XCM messages.
-The first is in the construction of the message itself, and the second is within the execution of the transaction on the target chain.
+When working with XCM messages, potential issues can arise in two areas: during message construction and during transaction execution on the target chain.

 ---v

-1. Message formatting issues: The first possible issue is that the XCM message is malformed and is not correctly received by the recipient chain.
-We can use the xcm-tool covered in chapter 5 to interpret XCM messages that occurred on-chain with its block number and channel.
-For example, `npm run xcm-decode-para -- --wr wss://wss.api.moonriver.moonbeam.network --b 2391172 --channel hrmp --p 2000`.
-Below are two common problems we could encounter:
+**Message Formatting Issues**: If the XCM message is malformed, the recipient chain may not process it correctly.
+To interpret XCM messages on-chain, we can use the xcm-tool covered in Chapter 5.
+Some common problems and solutions include:
-    1. Incorrect fee and weight inputs: As mentioned earlier, specifying the maximum weight allowed in the XCM call is crucial.
-If the actual weight is slightly above the limit, the recipient chain may deny the call because it exceeds the user's limit.
-In this case, the error will be seen from the `xcmQueue.fail` event recipient chain.
-We can increase the maximum weight parameter value and retry.
+- Incorrect Fee and Weight Inputs: Ensure that the maximum weight specified in the XCM call is accurate.
+If the actual weight slightly exceeds the limit, the recipient chain might deny the call.
+In this case, increase the maximum weight parameter and retry.
-    2. Version mismatch: Another error that can occur is a VersionMismatch, which means that the recipient chain does not accept the Multi-location version specified in Destination or FeeAsset.
-In this case, we need to examine the version of the recipient XCM and change that of multi-location to V2 or V3.
+- Version Mismatch: A VersionMismatch error occurs when the recipient chain does not accept the Multi-location version specified in Destination or FeeAsset.
+Check the recipient XCM version and adjust the multi-location version to V2 or V3 accordingly.

 ---v

-2. Transaction formatting issues: In order to examine the execution of the transaction, we need to find the specific transaction, which will be an extrinsic record that occurred after `XcmMessageQueue.success`.
-Unfortunately, as far as I know, there is no great data tool to automatically correlate `XcmMessageQueue.success` with the transaction.
-However, we can manually examine it by correlating the message hash with the source chain.
+**Transact Encoded Call Issues**: To examine encoded call hash in the Transact instruction, locate the specific transaction on the recipient chain, which will be an event occurring after `XcmMessageQueue.success`.
+Unfortunately, there is no automated tool to directly correlate `XcmMessageQueue.success` with the event of the encoded call.
+However, we can manually analyze it by matching the message hash with the source chain.

+Note: does anybody have a great tool to correlate the XcmMessageQueue.success with the Transact hash?
 ---
 ## Summary

-In this section, we discuss a real-life use case of the XCM between Moonriver and Turing Network.
+In this section, we explained the backbone of a recurring payment dApp leveraging XCM.

 ---v

+### Lesson Recap

-To create an XCM message between chains, you need to prepare the following elements:
+To create a successful XCM message between chains, ensure you have the following elements prepared:

-- Type: VRP or HMRP, which represent the two parties involved in the communication.
+- Type: Identify whether it's VRP (Vertical Relay Process) or HRMP (Horizontal Relay Process), representing the two parties involved in the communication.

-- Goal: What extrinsic to call, or what will be in the transaction.
+- Goal: Determine the specific extrinsic to call or what actions will be included in the transaction.

-- Details: Chain configurations are different, so you need to decide on the DescendOrigin, which is whether to descendOrigin to the user's account or use a global account, and the Sequence, which specifies what instructions will be in the message.
+- Details: Adjust the chain configurations as needed.
+Decide on DescendOrigin, choosing between descending to the user's remote wallet or using a parachain’s sovereign account.
+Also, specify the Sequence, outlining the instructions to be included in the message.

 ---v

-Finally, put all the elements together and troubleshoot the message.
-Once you have established a template, you can automate the construction process using the polkadot.js JavaScript library or even write a wrapper in the parachain's Rust code, such as `xtoken.reserveTransfer`.
+After preparing these elements, assemble them to form the XCM message and carefully troubleshoot it.
+Once you establish a reliable template, consider automating the construction process using the polkadot.js JavaScript library.

+Alternatively, you can write a wrapper in the parachain's Rust code, such as the commonly used `xTokens.transferMultiasset` or Moonriver’s `xcmTransactor.transactThroughSigned`.

 ---
 # Thank you!
 Chris Li, founder of OAK Network